 Kevin Graham, TCCA CEO also highlighted the need for finding consensus on the prioritization of features.
 He called for actors to resist the temptation to go-it-alone, he said “Our industry needs to get involved at the standards level.
 If we want features for our space, we need to follow their progress through all stages of the 3GPP process.”

-Jan Elsberger, ETSI Director General, outlined the work of ETSI on a variety of areas related to Critical Communications - including standards, interoperability testing and technical conferences.
+Jan Ellsberger, ETSI Director General, outlined the work of ETSI on a variety of areas related to Critical Communications - including standards, interoperability testing and technical conferences.
 He gave his vision on how ETSI will evolve as a standards organization - expanding its scope into new ICT areas, including AI, Data, Quantum Computing, Sustainability and Cybersecurity.

 Peter Schmitt, the TSG CT Chair told the audience about the previous week’s TSGs#105 meetings, which brought over 600 delegates to Melbourne.
 His update included details of Rel-19 progress, with a look at some key topics in the latest 3GPP Release.